sladygin/simpas/README.md

 Options are:

+**-c** <config file\> - OPTIONAL - path to the config file

 **-f** <process name\> - OPTIONAL - force one process to run

 > This option may be useful when one of the jobs didn't set a condition thus
 > blocking the execution of other jobs and the whole chain to be finished.

+**-h** - help - OPTIONAL - show help and exit

+**-o** - once per day - OPTIONAL - scheduler will run jobs only once per day even if called many times

+**-s** - simulate - OPTIONAL - simulates the scheduler run, no command will be executed

 **-v** - verbose - OPTIONAL - all messages will be shown on the console instead of saved in a log file

-**-s** - simulate - OPTIONAL - simulates the scheduler run, no command will be executed

 When all jobs are terminated simpas exists with code 0.

-> _Simpas is not a daemon_ that turns until it gets killed.
+> _Simpas is not a daemon_ that runs until it gets killed.
 It terminates
 > as soon as the last job from the chain is executed.

 > **Note** that it is possible that a chain will not terminate if one or more jobs